MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 - You can configure a delay between waves ranging from 1-5 days.
 - If [update validation]() is enabled, ...
     - wave 1 is locked to 7 days, and all other waves are configured for **days between waves**.
-    - we recommend to have at least twenty devices on wave 1, so enough signals are generated.
+    - we recommend having at least twenty devices on wave 1, so enough signals are generated.
     - waves start on their assigned start dates.
 Update validation doesn't halt or delay waves.
 - Rollout waves aren't enforced for expedited actions, such as rollback and switch device update channel.
 These actions occur outside of a wave assignment.
 - The rollout wave schedule continues even if a profile is paused or during an active exclusion window.
 For example, if you pause a profile on patch Tuesday and resume 20 days later, all rollout waves pass, and all unpatched devices are eligible for updates.
-- A common practise is to use the first two waves for closer monitoring of the new update, and the later two waves for broad deployment.
+- A common practice is to use the first two waves for closer monitoring of the new update, and the latter two waves for broad deployment.
 Often, wave 1 and 2 covers the first 20% of all devices, while the remaining 80% are covered by wave 3 and 4.

 To configure rollout waves, follow these steps: